-To send flowers in memory of Helen T. Murphy (Turner), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Helen T. Murphy (Turner), please visit our Heartfelt Sympathies Store.

 Mrs. Murphy was born on March 29, 1934, in Richmond and graduated from St. Catherine’s School where she spent 13 years.
 She was named “June Scholar” in 1952 and in 2012 a “Distinguished Alumna”.
 She continued her education at Sweet Briar College where she was Chairman of the Judicial Board and a member of Q.V.
 Tau Phi, (and most proudly) Aints and Asses and Phi Beta Kappa.
 She graduated magna cum laude.